Nor'easter brings heavy snow, wintry mix to Philadelphia region

 "I'm just going home and staying home.
 I just came to get what I need to bring to the house," said Mike Harper as he stopped by a store.

-The National Weather Service recored 7 inches of snow in Oxford, Pa.
+The National Weather Service recorded 7 inches of snow in parts of the county.

 SEE ALSO: Delays, travels restrictions in Philadelphia region due to winter storm